pac-women/ALP-RetroArch/README.md

 	**retroarch**

 ## Note:
-  Bind to Core 4 and 5 for best performance on RK3399 SoC
+  this patch binds to Core 4 and 5 for best performance on RK3399 SoC